LKchemposer/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 `xargs` builds a command pipeline from a standard input as arguments. `xargs` can be used with `find` to replace/remove/etc. files and directories.
-For example, `find -name "ex" | xargs rm` finds the text ex in the files in current directory and remove them.
+For example, `find -name "ex" | xargs rm` finds the text ex in the files (of the current directory) and remove them.